aagwali/js-monadic-pipe/README.md

 #### Validating requirements :
   - Initial dotEnv/Config validation is enforce by a mandatory mapping in types.ts.

+#### Logging :
   - Logs can be added at any point of computation by adding ".map(log)" using "log" from utils.ts.